Retrieval Enhanced Data Augmentation for Question Answering on Privacy Policies: Methodology

-\paragraph{Filtering Oracle.} To filter out the noisy retrievals from $\mathcal{R}_L(\{q_i\}_{i=1}^m,\mathcal{P}, k)$, we train a QA (i.e., a text-classification) model ($\mathcal{Q}_L$) using the training data $D$ as an oracle to predict whether a query $q$ and a (retrieved) policy sentence $p$ are relevant or not (i.e., $\mathcal{Q}_L(q,p) \in \{0,1\}$).
-Note that both $\mathcal{Q}_L$ and retriever $\mathcal{R}_L$ are built upon the same pre-trained LM $L$ (e.g., BERT).
-However, the retriever model is a bi-encoder model that can pre-encode, index, and rank a large number of candidates.
-In contrast, our filtering oracle model is a cross-encoder text-classifier (e.g., BERT) that can achieve comparatively higher performances~\cite{humeau2019poly} (i.e., hence better as a filter) but can not pre-encode and hence can not be used for large scale retrieval (more differences are in Appendix \ref{appendix:sec:diff-filter-dpr}).
-We verify the effectiveness of oracle filtering in Section \ref{sec:ablation}.
+\paragraph{Filtering Model.} To filter out the misclassified retrievals from $\mathcal{R}_L(\{q_i\}_{i=1}^m,\mathcal{P}, k)$, we train a QA (i.e., a text-classification) model ($\mathcal{Q}_L$) as a filter to predict whether a query $q$ and a (retrieved) policy sentence $p$ are relevant or not (i.e., $\mathcal{Q}_L(q,p) \in \{0,1\}$).
+Note that, the retriever model is a bi-encoder model that can pre-encode, index, and rank a large number of candidates.
+In contrast, our filtering model is a single cross-encoder model that can achieve comparatively higher performances~\cite{humeau2019poly} (i.e., hence better as a filter) but can not pre-encode and hence can not be used for large-scale retrieval (more differences are below and in Appendix \ref{appendix:sec:diff-filter-dpr}).
+Once the retrieval is done, $\mathcal{Q}_L$ serves as an inexpensive binary classifier which naturally suits as a filter and fit into the pipeline.
+We verify the effectiveness of our filtering in Section \ref{sec:ablation}.
 We denote retrieval outputs after filtering as $\mathcal{D}_L = \{ (q,p,1) : \mathcal{Q}_L(q,p)=1, \forall (q,p,1) \in \mathcal{R}_L(\{q_i\}_{i=1}^m,\mathcal{P}, k) \}$.

+\paragraph{Training of $\mathcal{Q}_L$ and $\mathcal{R}_L$.} Both the single encoder in $\mathcal{Q}_L$ and the two encoders in $\mathcal{R}_L$ are initialized with the same pre-trained LM $L$ (e.g., BERT).
+Both are then fine-tuned as a binary classifier using the paired (query and policy is relevant or not) training data $D$.
+Additionally, to better-train the relatively weak bi-encoder $\mathcal{R}_L$, we consider the in-batch negative examples schema~\cite{henderson2017efficient, parvez-etal-2021-retrieval-augmented} and its hyper-parameters are tuned using mean ranking or mean reciprocal ranking (MRR) loss.
+At inference, for query $q$ and candidate $p$, raw scores from $\mathcal{R}_L$ is used to rank and prediction \{0,1\} from $\mathcal{Q}_L$ is used to filter $p$.